-The adoption of phishing-resistant authenticators The number of Okta customers who are using increased substantially.
-The adoption rate for FIDO2 passwords is finally starting to decline as WebAuthn increased from 2% in 2023 to 3% in 2024, organizations adopt modern authentication while the adoption rate for Okta FastPass leaped from methods.
-Just under 5% of users did not use a 2% to 6% in the same time period. password during any sign-ins during January 2024.
+The adoption of phishing-resistant authenticators increased substantially.
+The adoption rate for FIDO2 WebAuthn increased from 2% in 2023 to 3% in 2024, while the adoption rate for Okta FastPass leaped from 2% to 6% in the same time period.